adammark/Markup.js/README.md

 ### The 'call' pipe

-With great power comes great responsibility.
-Thus the `call` pipe, which allows you to call a function on any object and pass it zero or more arguments:
+The `call` pipe allows you to call a function on any object and pass it zero or more arguments:

 ``` javascript
 var context = {